 - Pie pumpkins.
 We don’t eat a lot of pumpkin on a keto diet, but I certainly love them in fall!
 Can we say pumpkin spice?!

 Some people on a low carb or keto diet feel like they have to avoid all fruits.
 That’s simply not true, and my sweet tooth often craves a good almond flour raspberry muffin.
 Berries are healthy and can be eaten in moderation just like anything on a keto diet.

-What have I cut out this year?
+What seeds have I cut out of my keto vegetable garden?

 - Sweet peas

 Kids love to plant for decoration

 What are some of the flowers I love?

 Aren’t lupins beautiful?!
 My love of lupins stems back to one of my favorite childhood books, Miss Rumphius, who spreads lupin seeds around town to “make the world more beautiful”.
 We adore flowers, and getting more in our yard this year is one of my big goals.